 OUR PARTNERSHIPS IN CALIFORNIA

-In 2015, we donated more than 3 million bottles of ARROWHEAD to communities in need throughout the state.
+We donate nearly 3 million bottles of Arrowhead® water to communities in need throughout the state.
 For us, being an active member of the community goes beyond donations.
 It also means working together with other local groups who share similar values and goals.
 We’re proud to call the following organizations our partners: